battery-pulse/project-charter/README.md

 ### Extensible

 At the heart of Battery Pulse's design philosophy is extensibility.
 We understand that the needs of the battery community are diverse and ever-changing.
 Therefore, our platform is built to allow users to easily add new functionalities, integrate with existing systems, and customize workflows.
-Through a well-documented API and a modular design, developers can plug in new algorithms, connect to various data sources, and build custom applications that enhance their analytical capabilities.
+Through a modular design, developers can plug in new algorithms, connect to various data sources, and build custom applications that enhance their analytical capabilities.
 This makes Battery Pulse not just a tool but a versatile framework that grows with your requirements.

 ## Architecture

-tbd...
+### Distributed Data Processing
+Battery Pulse leverages a robust, distributed data architecture designed to handle both real-time and batch data processing efficiently.
+At the core of our data handling strategy is Apache Kafka, which serves as a high-throughput, fault-tolerant message broker.
+Kafka channels data from various sources, including battery management systems (BMS), programmable logic controllers (PLCs), and battery cyclers, ensuring that all data is harmonized across a unified schema.
+This setup not only streamlines data ingestion but also enhances our platform's ability to manage large volumes of diverse data seamlessly.

+### Scalable Data Storage and Analysis
+Our platform employs Apache Spark for both streaming and batch processing, enabling rapid data analysis and decision-making capabilities.
+Spark's engine allows Battery Pulse to process data at scale, whether you are running a small lab or a large operation.
+To support flexibility in data storage and accessibility, we integrate with multiple storage systems such as PostgreSQL and Delta Lake.
+This multi-storage approach allows users to choose the most suitable storage solution based on their specific performance, scalability, and durability needs.

+### Deployment and Operations
+Deployment of Battery Pulse is streamlined through the use of Helm charts and Kubernetes operators.
+The `SparkOperator` for Apache Spark and `Strimzi`, which provides a Kubernetes operator for Apache Kafka, facilitate the deployment, scaling, and management of our applications in a cloud-native environment, ensuring reliability and minimizing operational overhead.
+Additionally, our architecture supports the integration of an open-source dashboarding tool, Apache Superset, which provides users with powerful visualization capabilities.
+This optional layer can be replaced or augmented by any tool of choice, providing flexibility in how data is analyzed and presented.

+### Extensibility and Customization
+Recognizing the diverse and evolving needs of the battery technology community, Battery Pulse is designed with extensibility at its foundation.
+Users can easily develop and integrate new producers, add Spark applications, and extend the platform's core functionalities.
+This modular and plugin-based architecture not only facilitates customization but also ensures that our platform can adapt to future challenges and opportunities in the rapidly advancing field of battery technology.

 ## Contributing